 - Minimize passbacks: Ads also tend to load more slowly when ad calls are passed from one ad server to another through a system called passbacks.
 The fewer passbacks that happen, the faster ads can load, which can increase viewability rates.

-Also known as Smart Loading, means serving ads only when it’s necessary.
+Also known as Smart Loading, it means serving ads only when it’s necessary.
 This includes serving an ad towards the bottom of the page only when a user scrolls to the ad's section.
-Lazy loading enables pages to load faster, reducing latency and CPU consumption.
+Lazy loading lets pages load faster, reduces latency and CPU consumption.

 We recommend using Google Publisher Tag, since other forms of implementation might trigger multiple ad requests that don’t lead to a rendered creative in the browser (which will further reduce your viewability metrics).

 If used properly, lazy loading can increase the overall viewability percentage.
-In cases where a user didn’t scroll down, for example, the Below-the-fold ad slots never loaded, fewer ad requests are made.
+In cases where a user doesn't scroll down, for example, the below-the-fold ad slots don't load, and fewer ad requests are made.
 However, if the ad size is too large or loads too late, for example, when the user scrolls down faster than the ad loads, the user won’t be able to view the ad.